The Brazilian Friends of Weizmann Institute of Science

 Following the Weizmann Institute’s lead in hosting “Science on Tap” events in Tel Aviv, the Brazilian Friends hosts its own Science on Tap events, as well as informal Weizmann Talks by Weizmann Institute scientists, which involves engaging with local Jewish community associations and private companies.

-The Brazilian Friends is headed by Mario Fleck, a longtime friend of the Weizmann Institute.
+The Brazilian Friends is headed by Mario Fleck (Picture on the right), a longtime friend of the Weizmann Institute.

 Caption (Left to right): Charles Rothschild, Raquel Zivov, Claudia Issler Faiguenboim, Sonia Lozinsky, Roxana Tabakman, Sergio Lozinsky, Yardena Samuels, Moshe Oren, Dany Schmit, Mario Fleck and Angela Brandão.